janmbuys/span-mrs/README.md

 python src/parse-convert-mrs.py --extract_syntax --convert_semantics --extract_semantics
 ```

-This feature is not yet fully supported.
+This feature may fail for some corner cases.